ZykeWasTaken/zyke_propaligner/README.md

 -   Server-wide presets to load pre-defined configurations.
 -   Export & import presets to share.
 -   Client-sided history to save your recent configurations.
+-   Visualize the data in Lua & JSON format for easy implementation.

 ## Get Started